FIBA Men's World Ranking: Competition and region weights

+Competition stage weight

-In a new feature, FIBA also weights game results by the "competition stage".
+In a new feature, FIBA also weights game results by the "competition stage weight."

+Round weight

-Additionally, FIBA has added a "round weighting" to the system, giving each game in a final tournament (World Cup, Olympics, or continental championship) a weighting based on the round in which it takes place.
-Qualifying matches for these tournaments implicitly carry a round weighting of 1.0.
+Additionally, FIBA has added a "round weight" (R) to the system, giving each victory in a final tournament (World Cup, Olympics, or continental championship) a weighting based on the round in which it takes place, with later round wins weighted more greatly.
+Games in pre-qualifiers, qualifiers and results of the losing team in final tournaments all carry a round weight of R=1.

-If a competition does not have a round of 16 and/or a quarterfinal round, the results from the rounds that are held are scaled according to the number of rounds, with the group stage remaining at a 1.0 weighting and the competition final remaining at 2.0.
+While different tournaments have different formats, the semi-finals are usually round 3 or 4, while the final is usually round 4 or 5.

 Cycle and updates

 Rankings are now updated after every individual game in a ranking tournament (including qualifiers for such tournaments).

 Women's rankings

-FIBA still uses the competition-based system to determine its women's rankings.
-As noted above, this system was also used to determine men's rankings prior to 2017.
-FIBA introduced a game-based ranking procedure similar to that currently used for men's rankings in the indeterminate future in November 2019.
+In November 2019, FIBA introduced a game-based ranking procedure similar to that currently used for men's rankings for women's teams, replacing the former competition-based ranking.